Separate Vocations

 "Separate Vocations" is the eighteenth episode of the third season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 27, 1992.
-In the episode, Springfield Elementary School students take career aptitude tests.
-When Lisa learns she is best suited to be a homemaker, her dreams of being a professional musician are shattered and she becomes a delinquent troublemaker at school.
-When Bart finds he would make a good policeman, his grades and behavior improve and Principal Skinner makes him hall monitor.
+It originally aired on Fox in the United States on February 27, 1992.

+In the episode, the students of Springfield Elementary School take career aptitude tests.
+Lisa and Bart's test results inspire drastic changes in their behavior: Lisa's test says she should become a homemaker, her dreams of being a professional musician become shattered and she turns into a delinquent troublemaker at school; Bart's test says he should become a police officer, and Principal Skinner makes Bart hall monitor.

 The episode was written by George Meyer and directed by Jeffrey Lynch.
 American actor and television personality Steve Allen guest starred in the episode as the electronically altered voice of Bart in a fantasy sequence.

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen Rating of 14.8 and was the highest-rated show on Fox the week it aired.

 Plot

+The students at Springfield Elementary School are assigned to take the Career Aptitude Normalizing Test (CANT).
+The test has been designed to tell each student which career they will be best suited for in adult life.

-After a malfunctioning computer scrambles the results of career aptitude tests, Lisa learns she is best suited to be a homemaker.
-Heartbroken, she tries to prove the test results are wrong and consults a music teacher.
-He tells her she has inherited her father's stubby fingers and can never be a professional saxophone player.
-Lisa dreads spending the day doing household chores with her mother.
-Realizing her dreams are shattered, she also loses interest in being a good student and rebels.
+After the test results come back, Lisa's test says she would be best suited for homemaking.
+Heartbroken, she tries to prove the test results are wrong and consults a music teacher about her dream of becoming a professional saxophone player.
+He tells her that she has talent, but she can never be a professional saxophone player because she has inherited her father's stubby fingers.
+Believing she will never achieve any of her dreams, Lisa also loses interest in her academic pursuits and lapses into nihilism.

-When Bart's test shows he would make an ideal cop, he goes for a police ride-along with Eddie and Lou and helps apprehend Snake during a car chase.
-When Principal Skinner discovers Bart's new interest in law enforcement, he makes him hall monitor.
+Meanwhile, Bart's test says he would be best suited to be a police officer.
+Bart goes for a police ride-along with Eddie and Lou, and he helps them apprehend Snake during a car chase.
+Bart becomes impressed with the police officers' authority and qualified immunity.
+When Principal Skinner discovers Bart's new interest in law enforcement, he gives Bart the job of hall monitor.
 Bart issues demerits to students for minor infractions and restores order to the school.

-Lisa encounters two delinquent students smoking in the bathroom and suggests they TP Skinner's beloved school mascot, a puma.

-When Lisa steals all the teachers' editions of textbooks and reveals their lack of smarts, Bart finds his sister is the culprit.
-Bart takes the blame for her, returning to his life as a bad student and detention regular.
-Lisa is reformed as a good student.
+Lisa begins rebelling at school.
+She encounters two delinquent students smoking in the bathroom and suggests they TP Skinner's beloved school mascot, a puma statue.
+After insulting Miss Hoover, Lisa gets put in detention; while serving detention alone, Lisa steals the teachers' answer keys, exposing the teachers' ignorance.
+Skinner and Bart set out to find the answer keys and punish the person who stole them.
+However, when Bart finds out that Lisa is the culprit, he takes the blame for the theft because he does not want her to ruin her promising future.
+Skinner sentences Bart with detention for the rest of the school year.
 While Bart is in detention, Lisa consoles him by playing her saxophone outside the classroom.